Servers

 -

-In configurations with the MC-LAG network connection redundancy, the server is connected to each of the networks not through one interface, but simultaneously through two network interfaces.
+In configurations with the MC-LAG network connection redundancy, the server uses not one but two network interfaces at once to connect to each of the networks.

-Network interfaces connected to the same network can be combined into aggregation groups at the operating system level, which ensures fault tolerance.
+Network interfaces connected to the same network are combined into aggregation groups at the OS level, which increases the network connection speed and ensures fault tolerance.

 Server statuses